Carolina Gonzalez

 Selected Publications

-- González, C. & Lara Reglero.
+• González, C. & Lara Reglero.
 2020.
 The intonation of yes-no questions in Spanish.
-In Juan J. Colomina-Almiñana & Sandro Sessarego (eds.), Language Patterns in Spanish and Beyond.
+In J. Colomina-Almiñana & S. Sessarego (eds.), Language Patterns in Spanish and Beyond.
 Structure, Context and Development.
 New York: Routledge.
-223-241
+223-241.

-- GONZÁLEZ, C. & L. Reglero.
-(2020).
+• GONZÁLEZ, C. & L. Reglero.
+2020.
 The licensing of wh-in-situ questions: Intonational evidence from Spanish.
-In Hispanic Linguistics: Current issues and new directions.
-Edited by Alfonso Morales-Front, Michael J. Ferreira, Ronald P. Leow and Cristina Sanz.
-Amsterdam & New York: John Benjamins.
+In A. Morales-Front, M. Ferreira, R. Leow & C. Sanz (eds.), Hispanic Linguistics: Current issues and new directions.
+Amsterdam: John Benjamins.
 54-73.

-- GONZÁLEZ, C. 2018.
+• GONZÁLEZ, C. 2018.
 A typology of stress- and foot- sensitive consonantal phenomena.
-International Journal of Basque Linguistics and Philology-Anuario del Seminario de Filología Vasca Julio de Urquijo [ASJU].
+International Journal of Basque Linguistics and Philology.
 87-210.

-- GONZÁLEZ, C. & Reglero, L. 2018.
+• GONZÁLEZ, C. & Lara Reglero.
+2018.
 Dime una cosa: Are wh-in-situ questions different in Spanish?
 Evidence from intonation.
-In Lori Repetti & Francisco Ordóñez (eds.), Selected papers from the 46th Linguistics Symposium on Romance Languages (LSRL), Stony Brook, NY.
-Amsterdam and New York: John Benjamins.
+In L. Repetti & F. Ordóñez (eds.), Selected papers from the 46th Linguistics Symposium on Romance Languages (LSRL), Stony Brook, NY.
+Amsterdam: John Benjamins.
 85-102.